 – Use a natural soap to thoroughly lather up your genitals and butt crack every time you have a shower.

 – If you’re uncircumcised, clean underneath your foreskin with soap on a daily basis.

 – Groom your pubic hair as you see fit.
-The easiest/simplest way to do this is to use a simple, skin friendly, waterproof, beard and body trimmer with a guard on it (like this one).
+The easiest/simplest way to do this is to use a simple, skin friendly, waterproof, beard and body trimmer with a guard on it.
 If you decide to go with a razor, always avoid multi-blade razors as shaving with them is much more likely to cause irritation and in grown hairs (compared to when shaving with a quality single blade razor, which is your best bet).

 – Follow the rubbing alcohol advice (on an irregular, as-needed basis) for whenever you want that extra layer of cleanliness.

 – I repeat, women do NOT need to use soap to clean their vulvas or vaginas.
 Vaginas are self-cleaning.
 At most, use warm water to rinse out the ‘outside’ of your vagina (aka between your labia minora and majora).